Incandescent light bulb: Power

 Incandescent lamps are nearly pure resistive loads with a power factor of 1.
 Unlike discharge lamps or LED lamps, the power consumed is equal to the apparent power in the circuit.
 Incandescent light bulbs are usually marketed according to the electrical power consumed.
 This depends mainly on the operating resistance of the filament.
 For two bulbs of the same voltage, and type, the higher-powered bulb gives more light.

 The table shows the approximate typical output, in lumens, of standard 120 volt incandescent light bulbs at various powers.
-Light output of similar 230 V bulbs is slightly less.
-The lower current (higher voltage) filament is thinner and has to be operated at a slightly lower temperature for the same life expectancy, which reduces energy efficiency.
+Light output of similar 230 V bulbs is usually slightly less, even though in this table the opposite holds true at 25 W. The lower current (higher voltage) filament is thinner and has to be operated at a slightly lower temperature for the same life expectancy, which reduces energy efficiency.

 The lumen values for "soft white" bulbs will generally be slightly lower than for clear bulbs at the same power.

 Current and resistance

 The resistance of the filament is temperature dependent.
 The cold resistance of tungsten-filament lamps is about 1/15 the resistance when operating.
 For example, a 100-watt, 120-volt lamp has a resistance of 144 ohms when lit, but the cold resistance is much lower (about 9.5 ohms).
 (Note: Edison's research team was aware of the large negative temperature coefficient of resistance of possible lamp filament materials and worked extensively during the period 1878–1879 on devising an automatic regulator or ballast to stabilize current.
 It was not until 1879 that it was realized a self-limiting lamp could be built.)
 Since incandescent lamps are resistive loads, simple phase-control TRIAC dimmers can be used to control brightness.
 Electrical contacts may carry a "T" rating symbol indicating that they are designed to control circuits with the high inrush current characteristic of tungsten lamps.
 For a 100-watt, 120-volt general-service lamp, the current stabilizes in about 0.10 seconds, and the lamp reaches 90% of its full brightness after about 0.13 seconds.